scottleibrand/openaps-sh/README.md

-# openaps-js
+# openaps-sh

-Javascript plugins for openaps
+Bash scripts for openaps

 This is part of a series of tools to support a self-driven DIY implementation based on the OpenAPS reference design.
 The tools may be